MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/power-bi-faq.md

 When the new connector is available in June 2021, you're encouraged to use API pages over queries published as web services.

 <!-- 13 -->
-### <a name="is-there-a-way-for-an-end-user-to-create-a-web-service-with-a-column-thats-in-a-business-central-table-but-not-a-page-or-will-developer-have-to-create-a-custom-query"></a>Is there a way for an end user to create a web service with a column that's in a Business Central table, but not a page?
-Or will developer have to create a custom query?
+### <a name="is-there-a-way-for-an-end-user-to-create-a-web-service-with-a-column-thats-in-a-business-central-table-but-not-a-page-or-will-the-developer-have-to-create-a-custom-query"></a>Is there a way for an end user to create a web service with a column that's in a Business Central table, but not a page?
+Or will the developer have to create a custom query?

-Not yet.
-But when the new connector is available in June 2021, a developer can create a new API page to meet this requirement.
+Yes.
+With the release of the new connector in June 2021, a developer can create a new API page to meet this requirement.

 <!-- 28 -->
 ### <a name="can-i-connect-power-bi-to-a-read-only-database-server-of-business-central-online"></a>Can I connect Power BI to a read-only database server of Business Central online?

 No. But we have this feature on our long-term roadmap.

+### <a name="how-do-i-change-or-clear-the-user-account-im-currently-using-to-connect-to-business-central-from-power-bi-desktop"></a><a name="perms"></a>How do I change or clear the user account I'm currently using to connect to Business Central from Power BI Desktop?

+In Power BI Desktop, do the following steps:

+1. In the File menu, select **Options and settings** > **Data source settings**.
+2. Select **Dynamics Business Central** from the list, then select **Clear permissions** > **Delete**.

+Then next time you connect to Business Central to get data, you'll be asked to sign in.

 ## <a name="performance"></a>[Performance](#tab/performance)